opensearch-project/documentation-website/_security-analytics/api-tools/alert-finding-api.md

 Parameter | Description
 :--- | :---
 `detector_id` | The ID of the detector used to fetch alerts.
 Optional `detectorType` | The type of detector used to fetch alerts.
+Optional.
-Optional `sortOrder` | The order used to sort the list of findings.
+`sortOrder` | The order used to sort the list of findings.
 Possible values are `asc` or `desc`.
 Optional.
 `size` | An optional limit for the maximum number of results returned in the response.
 Optional.
 `startIndex` | The pagination indicator.
 Optional.